 In Belleville, heat pumps can be a popular choice to heat and cool your house.

 Not sure if you have a heat pump or an air conditioner?
 Just find the model number on the outdoor unit and look it up online.
-If it turns out you have a heat pump, or you’re considering buying one, learn more about how this HVAC equipment keeps houses comfy.
+If it turns out you have a heat pump, or you’re considering getting one, learn more about how this HVAC equipment keeps houses comfy.

 How Heat Pumps Work